BSC-ES/providentia/docs/source/Interpolation.md

 # Interpolation

-In version 2.4.0 in September 2024, our [old tool Providentia Interpolation](https://earth.bsc.es/gitlab/ac/providentia-interpolation) was merged into Providentia and since then it is refered as the Interpolation mode.

 This mode allows users to spatially interpolate experiment output against available observational stations to be viewable in **Providentia**.

 The Interpolation mode allows to interpolate experiments against **GHOST** and **non-GHOST** observations.